 Both quotations above refer to the law of Moses, which no longer is valid.
 The principle behind the law is that blood represents life and is God’s property.
 Any use of it must be sanctioned by God.
 This principle can be applied to the Christian community, and it shows that blood of humans or animals cannot be used for anything, as Acts 15:28, 29 indicate.

-Shunning of disfellowshipped persons may lead to suicide that may incur bloodguilt on the members of the GB.
+Shunning of disfellowshipped persons may lead to suicide that may incur bloodguilt on the members of the Governing Body

-The book for elders lists 43 disfellowshipping offenses, and of these, 32 are made up and invented by the GB without any biblical basis.
-Most of the 43 disfellowshipping offenses are discussed in detail on my website, and those that are not yet discussed will be so in the near future.
+The book for elders lists 46 disfellowshipping offenses, and of these, 35 are made up and invented by the Governing Body without any biblical basis.
+All of the 46 disfellowshipping offenses are discussed in detail on my website.

 I will not deal with these disfellowshipping offenses in this context.
-But I will discuss how disfellowshipped persons are treated, and how the reaction of some of those who have been disfellowshipped can lead to bloodguilt on the part of the members of the GB.
+But I will discuss how disfellowshipped persons are treated, and how the reaction of some of those who have been disfellowshipped can lead to bloodguilt on the part of the members of the Governing Body.

-Shunning has no biblical basis.
-The GB’s treatment of disfellowshipped persons consists of shunning.
+Shunning has no biblical basis, but the Governing Body’s treatment of disfellowshipped persons consists of shunning.
 What is the basis for this treatment?
-The first detailed article on disfellowshipping occurs in The Watchtower of 1 March 1952, and this article introduced the idea that Christians must shun persons who are disfellowshipped.
+The first detailed article on disfellowshipping occured in The Watchtower of March 1, 1952, and this article introduced the idea that Christians must shun persons who are disfellowshipped.
 There are no biblical references in the article supporting the new view of shunning.
 And the Watchtower literature has never — and I repeat “never” — analyzed the words of a scripture in order to show that shunning disfellowshipped persons has a biblical basis.

 10 If anyone comes to you and does not bring this teaching, do not receive him into your homes or say a greeting to him.